Violet Loraine: Personal life

-Violet Mary Joicey died in Newcastle upon Tyne in 1956.
+Violet Mary Joicey died in Newcastle upon Tyne in 1956, eight days short of her seventieth birthday.
 Her brother was Ernest Sefton, also an actor.

 Legacy

-Research by the Kipling Society suggests that she was the thinly disguised music-hall singer upon whom Kipling modelled his character of "Vidal ("Dal") Benzaguen" in the humorous story "The Village That Voted The Earth Was Flat".
+Research by the Kipling Society suggests that she was the thinly disguised music-hall singer upon whom Kipling modelled his character Vidal ("Dal") Benzaguen in the humorous story "The Village That Voted The Earth Was Flat".